Dethik/Robogers-Neighborhood/README.md

 ## Test Specs

 Describe: beep()
-Test: "It should return any number containing 1 in an array with 'Beep!'"
+Test: "It should return any number containing 1 in an array with 'Beep!' last."
-Expect();

 Describe: boop()
-Test: "It should return any number containing 2 in an array with 'Boop!'"
+Test: "It should return any number containing 2 in an array with 'Boop!' second."
-Expect();

 Describe: neighbor()
-Test: "It should return any number containing 3 in an array with 'Won't you be my neighbor?'"
+Test: "It should return any number containing 3 in an array with 'Won't you be my neighbor?' first."
-Expect();

-Describe: neighborSpecial()
-Test: "It should return the numbers 13 and 32 with 'Won't you be my neighbor?'"
-Expect();

-Describe: boopSpecial()
-Test: "It should return the number 21 with 'Boop.'"
-Expect();

 Describe: input()
 Test: "It should take the input from a user and count by 1 from 0 up to the number, using all business logic conditions to replace certain numbers."

-Expect();
+Describe: nill()
+Test: "It should give a message back to the user "'Zero' isn't valid, try something more!" if they input 0."